Boundary Disputes in Chepstow, Bristol & Newport

 Boundary Disputes And The Value of Your Property

-When you are trying to sell your property, if you are in dispute with your neighbour about the boundary it will almost certainly reduce the value.
+When you are trying to sell your property, if you are in dispute with your neighbour about a boundary it will almost certainly reduce its value.
 This is the case whether it is a house/flat or an area of land.
-You will have to declare the dispute to the purchaser.
-They will demand a discount to reflect the fact that they are buying into a dispute.
+You will have to declare the dispute to the purchaser and they may demand a significant discount to reflect the fact that they are buying into a dispute.

 Where A Professional Has Made A Mistake